Searching optimal scales for reconstructing cosmological initial conditions using convolutional neural networks: Discussions

 Interestingly, the best-performing sub-box size is significantly larger than the $\sim76\hmpc$ scale used in earlier studies such as \citet{Mao2021}, highlighting the benefit of incorporating wider spatial context in single-input models.
 However, it is important to note that the optimal scale identified here likely depends on the specific CNN architecture and training hyper-parameters used in this work.
 We did not perform an extensive hyperparameter search or architectural tuning; thus, our results should be interpreted as representative rather than definitive.
 Further improvements in reconstruction quality may be possible with more carefully optimized network designs tailored to different input scales.

 The success of our dual-input 3D CNN model highlights the critical role of multi-scale information in the reconstruction of cosmological initial conditions.
 While previous models based on single-input sub-boxes can achieve a degree of success, they remain fundamentally limited by the trade-off between local resolution and global context.
 Small sub-boxes provide fine spatial detail but suffer from boundary effects and limited contextual information.
 Conversely, large sub-boxes capture broad-scale structure but tend to suppress local fluctuations due to spatial averaging.
 Our dual-input approach effectively overcomes this limitation by combining both types of information, enabling the network to integrate fine and coarse features simultaneously.
+Additionally, as noted by \citet{Shallue2023}, CNNs are fundamentally local models and not well-suited for capturing long-range interactions such as gravity.
+In our framework, the lower-resolution input at $\lsub = 228~\hmpc$ is intended to extract information from large-scale modes, while the higher-resolution input at $\lsub = 76~\hmpc$ provides small-scale structure, enabling the model to approximate both local and non-local effects.
+Conceptually, this approach parallels their hybrid strategy combining CNNs with density reconstruction based on the Zel'dovich approximation \citep{Eisenstein2007}, where large-scale displacements are modeled analytically while local corrections are learned via machine learning.

 The improvement in the reconstruction of small-scale structures is particularly noteworthy.
 The dual-input model maintains both high transfer function and high correlation coefficient at intermediate and small scales ($k \gtrsim 0.2\ihmpc$), where single-input models tend to fail due to the loss of phase coherence and power suppression.
 This suggests that the model is able to recover not just the amplitude but also the spatial configuration of the underlying modes with higher fidelity.